serpentine-h2020/SEPpy/README.md

 # Energetic Solar PArticle DAta

-A compendium of python data loader for measurements of energetic solar particles
+A compendium of python data loaders for in-situ measurements of energetic solar particles